rfloarea/rfloarea/README.md

 # Hey there!

-My name is Rowen.
-I also go by Roe.
+Making things is my joy.
+It's like oranges and the ocean and laughter.

 Learning is my jam.
-It tastes like blueberries, peach, and fun!
+It tastes like blueberries, peach, and toast!

-This is where I host all my code things.
 I basically consider everything to be a work in progress.
 I hope you don't mind!

 Let me know what you think of anything you see.
 I really do love feedback.

+hi@treeroe.me